wp-sms/wp-sms/readme.txt

 * Fixed Illegal error in cf7 sms meta box.

 = 4.0.0 =
-= IMPORTANT! =
+* Important!
 Please keep your gateway information before updating/installing (username, password or anything).
 Because in this version used a new setting page.
 * Added setting class for all options in the plugin for better settings performance.
 * Added new classes for doing any proccess.
 * Added `resalaty.com` gateway.